needsupport/chrome-control-mcp-implementation/ROADMAP.md

 4. **Intelligent Caching**: Cache DOM structures with smart invalidation on page changes
 5. **Error Recovery**: Implement multiple fallback strategies for element interaction
 6. **Process Management**: Robust Chrome process handling with monitoring and auto-recovery
-7. **Connection Management**: Implement retry logic and connection pooling for CDP
+7. **Local Optimization**: Minimize IPC overhead and optimize for local execution

-### Current Focus: Reliability Improvements
+### Current Focus: Chrome Process Management

-We are currently focusing on critical reliability improvements:
+We are currently focusing on completing the Chrome Process Manager implementation:

-1. **Chrome Process Management**: Automating Chrome launch with proper debugging flags
+1. **Robust Process Handling**: Complete launching and monitoring Chrome instances
-2. **Connection Management**: Adding retry logic and reconnection handling
+2. **Crash Recovery**: Implement automatic restart with exponential backoff
-3. **Resource Cleanup**: Enhancing graceful shutdown for proper resource management
+3. **Resource Cleanup**: Ensure proper cleanup of temporary directories and processes
-4. **Tab Management**: Improving synchronization for concurrent operations
+4. **Event System**: Add events for process lifecycle (start, stop, crash, restart)
-5. **Error Handling**: Enhancing error recovery, especially around Chrome connectivity
+5. **Health Monitoring**: Add checks for Chrome process responsiveness

-By following this roadmap, we'll create a powerful system that enables AI assistants to understand and interact with web pages in a more efficient and effective manner than current screenshot-based approaches.
+By completing these improvements, we'll create a reliable foundation for the Chrome Control MCP system that enables AI assistants to understand and interact with web pages in a more efficient and effective manner than current screenshot-based approaches, with a focus on local deployment and performance.